cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 `cloudquery login` in your terminal

 ### Syncing AWS data
-Based on the models you are interested in running you need to sync the relevant tables this is an example sync for the relevant tables for all the models (views) in the policy and with a postgres destination
+Based on the models you are interested in running you need to sync the relevant tables.
+This is an example sync for the relevant tables for all the models (views) in the policy and with a Postgres destination.

  ```yml
 kind: source